ryanallen/words-of-my-perfect-teacher/README.md

 Unless you maintain this experience constantly, there is no knowing where all the constantly changing thoughts that crop up will lead.
 There was once a man who, after having a feud with his relatives, took up the [Dharma](#dharma) and became known as Gelong Thangpa the Practitioner.
 He learned to control [energy](#energy) and mind,<sup>[39](#39)</sup> and was able to fly in the sky.
 One day, watching a large flock of pigeons gathering to eat the offering food he had put out, the [thought](#thought) occurred to him that with an army of as many men he could exterminate his enemies.
 He failed to take this wrong [thought](#thought) on the path,<sup>[40](#40)</sup> and as a result when he finally returned to his homeland he became commander of an army.

 <details id="39"><summary>Note <sup>39</sup></summary>
-He could control his mind in the sense of developing [concentration](#concentration) but not in the sense of mastering the <a href="#negative-emotions">negative emotions</a> or realizing the nature of mind.
-From the point of [view](#view) of <a href="#dharma">Dharma</a>, <a href="#meditate-meditation">meditation</a> without the proper orientation is useless.
+He could control his mind in the sense of developing <a href="#concentration">concentration</a> but not in the sense of mastering the <a href="#negative-emotions">negative emotions</a> or realizing the nature of mind.
+From the point of <a href="#view">view</a> of <a href="#dharma">Dharma</a>, <a href="#meditate-meditation">meditation</a> without the proper orientation is useless.
 </details>

 <details id="40"><summary>Note <sup>40</sup></summary>
 <i>lam du 'khyer ba</i>: lit. to take on the path.
-This [means](#means) using all situations in daily life as part of the practice.
-If Gelong Thangpa had taken his negative thoughts on the path by using love as the antidote to aggression, for example, or by seeing the empty nature of the [thought](#thought) as soon as it arose, it would not have led to any harm.
+This <a href="#means">means</a> using all situations in daily life as part of the practice.
+If Gelong Thangpa had taken his negative thoughts on the path by using love as the antidote to aggression, for example, or by seeing the empty nature of the <a href="#thought">thought</a> as soon as it arose, it would not have led to any harm.
 </details><br>

 For the moment, thanks to your teacher and your [spiritual companions](#spiritual-companions), you might have a superficial feeling for the [Dharma](#dharma).
 But bearing in mind what a short time any one person's sentiments last, free yourself with the [Dharma](#dharma) while you can, and resolve to practice as long as you live.